The interaction of the ITER first wall with magnetic perturbations: Introduction

-\item Disruption phenomena can be much faster than 50~ms, as fast as 0.025~ms were seen \cite{Paz-Soldan:2020} on DIII-D, Figure \ref{fig:TQ}.
-Do forces or voltages associated with the fastest disruption phenomena produce concerns?
+\item Disruption phenomena can produce much faster changes in the magnetic field than 50~ms. Changes in the electron temperature as fast as 0.025~ms were seen on DIII-D \cite{Paz-Soldan:2020}, Figure \ref{fig:TQ}.
 Such fast time scales are expected when a thermal quench is initiated by the breakup of the magnetic surfaces in a multi-kilovolt plasma, \cite{Boozer:j flattening}.
-As will be discussed, even the direction of the currents induced in the blanket modules can be subtle.
-A given-current following in the poloidal direction produces an order of magnitude larger force than it would flowing in the toroidal direction, for the toroidal magnetic field is an order of magnitude larger than the poloidal field.
+As discussed in Section \ref{sec:off normal}, rapid changes in the electron pressure give rapid changes in the magnetic field at the walls.
+The resulting forces on the blanket modules are sensitive to the direction in which currents flow, which can be subtle.
+A given current flowing in the poloidal direction produces an order of magnitude larger force than it would flowing in the toroidal direction, for the toroidal magnetic field is an order of magnitude larger than the poloidal field.

-\item Possibly the most important 50~ms limitation is the exclusion from consideration of interesting methods for preventing unacceptable machine damage from relativistic electrons.
-An example is filling the plasma with particles of tungsten when the number relativistic electrons exceeds some level.
-With the present understanding of the relative dangers, the exclusion from considerations of methods of removing large currents of relativistic electrons because of their associated fast current quench appears odd.
+\item Possibly the most important consequence of having a 50~ms limitation is that it excludes interesting methods for preventing unacceptable machine damage from relativistic electrons.
+In practice, this limits the exploration of such methods.
+An example is filling the plasma with particles of tungsten when the number of relativistic electrons exceeds some level.
+It is thought that this would reduce the plasma temperature and make the current quench far faster than 50~ms. With the present understanding of the relative dangers, the exclusion from consideration of methods of removing large currents of relativistic electrons because of their associated fast current quench appears odd.

 \end{enumerate}

 The focus of this paper is physics that can change the path of wall currents during fast disruption phenomena.
 When time scales become short, the properties of the conductors closest to the plasma become of upmost importance.
 These are the tiles and the stainless steel fingers covered with copper as described in the caption to Figure \ref{fig:wall_f}.
 When the tile/finger structure is viewed as continuous, the formula $d=\sqrt{(4\eta/\mu_0)\tau}$ implies that for times less than 3~ms the magnetic field cannot penetrate that structure.
 For longer times, the electric field $\vec{E}$ would be essentially constant across the tile/finger structure with the current density $\vec{j}=\vec{E}/\eta$.
 Force-producing currents could continue to flow in a continuous tile/finger structure over a far longer time than 3~ms, Appendix \ref{sec:approx}.